NathanaelSuarez/NathanaelSuarez.github.io/SECURITY.md

 ## Reporting a Vulnerability

-Pls put security vulnerabilities on reddit.
+If you find a security vulnerability, please put it on reddit.
 Ill find it